 Yes, it’s probably the most simple design ever but it still looks pretty sick, especially in this placement.
 Even just two lines running horizontally down the arm can make for a wicked tattoo.
 You don’t always need something major.

-Colourful Side Arm Tattoos
+Colorful Side Arm Tattoos

 Side Arm Cross Tattoo